qudratyunusov/qudratyunusov/Roadmap.md

     * 82, 86, 87 used by games like _Diablo 3_.
 * Find bugs and fix them.
     * Add PPU instructions _lswi_ and _stswi_
-    * Fix PPU instructions that are broken according to [PS3 Autotests](https://github.com/DHrpcs3/ps3autotests/), like the Vector extensions.
+    * Fix PPU instructions that are broken according to [PS3 Autotests](https://github.com/DHrpcs3/ps3autotests/), like some Vector extensions and FPU stuff.
 * Implement core dumps.